theoriginalgrasshopper/DSKTPMvingImgs/README.md

 5. Execute 'window'

-NOTE: Some window managers may or may not open the application in maximized mode, you'll hae to set it to floating.
+NOTE: Some window managers may or may not open the application in maximized mode, you'll have to set it to floating.

 TO VIEW CODE: